adamjq/event-driven-nestjs/README.md

 # Event-Driven NestJS

 The repo contains an example NestJS app running on AWS Lambda with an EventBridge source.
-The use case is a simple service that emails a customer when when a payment event is received using Twilio Sendgrid as the email delivery service.
+The use case is a simple service that emails a customer when a payment event is received using Twilio Sendgrid as the email delivery service.

 ## Architecture